 “How do you do it?”

 Each time I lose a friend to cancer, this question comes up.
 When Gwen asked this of me after our friend Carrie died, the question took on heavy new layers of texture.
-You see, Gwen understood there was a good chance she was next.
+You see, Gwen understood that she was probably next.

 I stammered around, trying to come up with an answer, but I had nothing.